Updated May 8th, 2026

 Beyond the Website: Every Digital Interaction Matters

 Accessibility requirements extend far beyond a health system’s primary website.
 Compliance now applies to every digital interaction patients rely on.
+Effective healthcare website design considers accessibility from the beginning, helping organizations reduce barriers before they reach production.

 Palmer also notes that many organizations underestimate how broad their accessibility responsibilities actually are.